ZupIT/beagle-helpers/micronaut-grpc-bff/README.md

 - Now, just open your terminal at the root of the project and run ./gradlew run

-Ready!
-Application will be standing at door 50051, enjoy it!
+That's it!
+The application will be up at localhost:50051, enjoy it!

 ### Services available: